-If I’d had the strength of mind to just go to AA (or someplace like it) and say, “I don’t know what the hell I’m doing, but here I am,” I think it would’ve gone differently.
+If I’d had the strength of mind to just go to AA (or someplace like it) or therapy and say, “I don’t know what the hell I’m doing, but here I am,” I think it would’ve gone differently.

 The other stuff would’ve worked themselves out eventually if I’d have had the support networks in place to deal with them.
 Or a single ounce of receptivity to things I wasn’t trying to hear.

 There are so many physical and psychological reasons why people aren’t able to tame this beast.
 These are just mine.